 It’s common in the web and app development industry for stakeholders to make a distinction between “designers” and “developers”.
 One of the things I’ve noted about this distinction is that it opens the door to antagonistic perceptions and even behaviors between the two camps.
 At a conference a few years ago, in the presence of developers expressing disparaging views regarding designers, I suggested that, “Designers are developers.”
-The audience was a but stunned.
-I had to explain what I meant:
+The deafening silence suggested I had to explain what I meant:

 I haven’t had the chance to do so in the last couple years, but this year I was finally able once again to help critique student work for Barry Kudrowitz’s Toy Product Design course at the University of Minnesota.
 It’s always great to see the interdisciplinary reach Barry’s work is achieving.

 You often hear that to work with graphic displays on the Arduino platform you need to use a Mega or other high-performance board.
 I got curious about how much you can actually get done on an a measly Uno and similar boards based on the classic ATmega328P.
 You can find the ongoing results on my wiki.

 With the mainstream shift away from desktop to mobile devices, it seems the relevance of open source ecosystems is diminishing.
 The two major mobile OSes have a very effective grip on the mobile OS space, and they have engendered app models that do little to encourage or motivate open source designers and developers.
 So now might be a good time to remind ourselves of some of the benefits that open source confers.

 One benefit I am considering increasingly is the control open source projects give communities over their experience and priorities.
 In particular, in the current context of mainstream device use there’s little room for economically disadvantaged voices.
 Where the entire raison d’être of a platform is monetization (which applies to both mainstream mobile platforms, though they go about it differently), lack of economic might translates directly to lack of impact.